Captivity narrative: North Africa

 North America was not the only region to produce captivity narratives.
 North African slave narratives were written by white Europeans and Americans who were captured, often as a result of shipwrecks, and enslaved in North Africa in the 18th and early 19th centuries.
 If the Europeans converted to Islam and adopted North Africa as their home, they could often end their slavery status, but such actions disqualified them from being ransomed to freedom by European consuls in Africa, who were qualified only to free captives who had remained Christians.
 About 20,000 British and Irish captives were held in North Africa from the beginning of the 17th century to the middle of the 18th, and roughly 700 Americans were held captive as North African slaves between 1785 and 1815.
 The British captives produced 15 full biographical accounts of their experiences, and the American captives produced more than 100 editions of 40 full-length narratives.

-Types

-Assimilated captives

-In his book Beyond Geography: The Western Spirit Against the Wilderness (1980), Frederick W. Turner discusses the effect of those accounts in which white captives came to prefer and eventually adopt a Native American way of life; they challenged European-American assumptions about the superiority of their culture.
-During some occasions of prisoner exchanges, the white captives had to be forced to return to their original cultures.
-Children who had assimilated to new families found it extremely painful to be torn from them after several years' captivity.
-Numerous adult and young captives who had assimilated chose to stay with Native Americans and never returned to live in Anglo-American or European communities.
-The story of Mary Jemison, who was captured as a young girl (1755) and spent the remainder of her 90 years among the Seneca, is such an example.

-Where The Spirit Lives, a 1989 film written by Keith Leckie and directed by Bruce Pittman, turns the tables on the familiar white captive/aboriginal captors narrative.
-It sensitively portrays the plight of Canadian aboriginal children who were captured and sent to residential schools, where they were stripped of their Native identity and forced to conform to Eurocentric customs and beliefs.

-The story of Patty Hearst, which unfolded primarily in the mid-1970s, represents a special case.
-She was initially captured by a domestic U.S. terror group called the Symbionese Liberation Army in February, 1974.
-About a year later, she was photographed wielding a machine gun, helping them rob a bank.
-Was she an "assimilated captive" or was she only cooperating as a matter of survival?
-Was she "brainwashed" or fully conscious, acting with free will?
-These questions were hotly debated at the time.